 Being a stay at home mom often means looking after the running of the house, and the care of the children, which be everything from getting the kids ready for school, shuttling kids to and from after-school activities, and if you have pre-k kids, it often means teaching them so they are prepared when they do enter school.

 But for oblivious husbands (of which I have been one), we go off to work, come home and often find everything just as it was when we left.
 We don’t see the work our wives put in or the damage a single toddler did throughout the day.

 We may not even notice the clean laundry put away or think about the time that went into preparing the dinner on the stove.

-As you begin to appreciate your wife more for being the amazing woman she is, you will naturally find youself growing your relationship in other ways too, and she may begin to appreciate you more also.
+As you begin to appreciate your wife more for being the amazing woman she is, you will naturally find yourself growing your relationship in other ways too, and she may begin to appreciate you more also.